Representing California Workers Facing Discrimination Because of a Physical Disability

 Understanding The Range Of Disabilities Covered Under The Law

 Keep in mind that California protects employees with a wide range of physical disabilities.
 Your disability does not need to be readily evident for you to be protected from discrimination; almost any condition that affects a major bodily system and limits key life activities qualifies.
 In addition, employers are also barred from discriminating against employees based on perceived disabilities or any history of physical disability.
 We have been successful fighting for employees with conditions such as epilepsy, cancer, heart disease, back and neck injuries, carpal tunnel syndrome, foot injuries, diabetes, etc.

 If you believe that you have faced discrimination based on your physical disability, you need an attorney experienced in employment law and disability discrimination.
-Based in Studio City and serving the entire Los Angeles area, The Rutten Law Firm, APC, can help you understand your legal rights under California’s employment statutes.
+Based in Woodland Hills and serving the entire Los Angeles area, The Rutten Law Firm, APC, can help you understand your legal rights under California’s employment statutes.
 Call us today at 818-308-5945 or contact us online for a free consultation.